 And don’t cry over spilt milk.

-coltish1 almost 8 years ago
+coltish1 about 8 years ago

 I think I’m a relative latecomer, so if Mother Thalweg says it’s your Tenth Anniversary, then I believe her.